Terry-Migwi/projects_portfolio/README.md

 ## About Me

 I am a Data Scientist with three years of experience leveraging data analytics to inform the decision-making process for businesses.
-My general interest is to explore and analyse tabular and text data to obtain actionable insights for businesses.
+My general interest is to explore and analyze tabular and text data to obtain actionable insights for businesses.

 ## Technical Skills
 Statistical Analysis, Data Analysis, Data Visualization, supervised and unsupervised Machine Learning, Deep Learning